trezor/trezor-suite/docs/misc/message_system.md

 #### Signing

 - Signing of the configuration file is performed in CI job in `prebuild` phase.
-- The result is uploaded to `https://data.trezor.io/config/$environment/config.vX.json` and saved into `suite-data/files/message-system` to be bundled with application.
+- The result is saved into `suite-data/files/message-system` to be bundled with application and manually uploaded to `https://data.trezor.io/config/$environment/config.vX.json` (*TODO* Finish automatic upload of configs to S3).
 For example, on localhost, the config is available at `http://localhost:8000/static/message-system/config.vX.jws`.
 - It can be run manually by `yarn workspace @trezor/suite-data msg-system-sign-config` script in suite-data.
 The resulting JWS is stored in `packages/suite-data/files/message-system/` [folder](https://github.com/trezor/trezor-suite/tree/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/files) in `config.vX.jws` file.
 - Development public and private keys are baked into project structure.
 For production environment, these keys are replaced by CI job by production keys.
 This production CI job is activated on `codesign` branches.
-- Development private key can be found in `suite-data/src/message-system/scripts/sign-config.ts` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/src/message-system/scripts/sign-config.ts), the public key can be found in `suite-web` and `suite-desktop` in `next.config.js` files ([web](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-web/next.config.js), [desktop](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-desktop/next.config.js)). *Change when tschuss-next is merged*
+- Development private key can be found in `suite-data/src/message-system/scripts/sign-config.ts` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/src/message-system/scripts/sign-config.ts), the public key can be found in `suite-web` and `suite-desktop` in `next.config.js` files ([web](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-web/next.config.js), [desktop](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-desktop/next.config.js)). *Change when feat/tschuss-next PR is merged*

-### Versioning
+### Versioning of implementation

 If changes made to the message system are incompatible with the previous version, the version number should be bumped in `messageSystemConstants.ts` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite/src/actions/suite/constants/messageSystemConstants.ts) in `suite` package as well as in suite-data package in `message-system/constants` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/src/message-system/constants/index.ts).
 Also in `ci/packages/suite-data.yml` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/ci/packages/suite-data.yml).